GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 The Physical Internal Exchange Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.

 It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
+## Presentation
+One or more IBD featuring the Physical Elements of the SOI, and the SOI boundary, containing connectors for each identified SOI interface delegation to SOI elements, as well as connectors between related interfaces of SOI parts.
+An interface is a connection resource for hooking on the Physical SOI Elements to other Physical SOI Elements.
+Item flows are defined for each exchange on the identified interface.
+Recommendation: Use more than one IBD focused on different areas of interest to keep the view comprehensive.
+Depending on the Stakeholder Concerns the physical item exchange information might be suppressed.

 ## Stakeholder
 * [Hardware Developer](../../stakeholders.md#Hardware-Developer)
 * [IV&V Engineer](../../stakeholders.md#IV&V-Engineer)